WHY VISIT LEBANON

 - Sayyadiya: delicately spiced fish served on a bed of rice

-- Coffee is served strong, thick and heavily sweetened.
-It is often flavoured with cardamom
+- Coffee is served strong, thick, and heavily sweetened.
+It is often flavored with cardamom

-- Arak: alcoholic drink that is made from anise seed
+- Arak: an alcoholic drink that is made from anise seed

 souvenirs from Lebanon

 - cutlery made of tempered steel or copper with ram or buffalo bone handles

 - designed and hand-engraved brass and copper goods (braziers, bowls, fluted jugs, ashtrays, swords, and doorstops)